COMMUNITY COMMITMENT/COVID EXPECTATIONS

 Anytime you travel you take on a bit of unknown risk.
+If you travel by car, you have greater control over the risk of exposure to you than if you travel by plane and spend time in airports.
 If you spend time where you are going with people outside of those you live with, and you are not outside, or not wearing masks or staying six feet apart, then unvaccinated Athena students going on the trip need to quarantine for 10 days without testing or seven days with a negative test result (test must occur on day five or later) before returning to school.
-Fully vaccinated adults need to get a Covid test three to five days after returning from the trip and report the findings to the administrative team.
+Fully vaccinated adults do not need to quarantine or get tested.
 Highlights on travel guidelines:

 All travel has inherent risks.